How to Design an HR System: A Step-by-Step Guide

 3. Number of Functions

-The range and depth of HR software features can affect the complexity and cost of a project.
+The range and depth of the best HR software features can affect the complexity and cost of a project

 They may include employee data management, attendance tracking, and talent acquisition.